-The Maltz Museum of Jewish Heritage is a museum of action, where people of all ages and backgrounds come to learn about history of bias and discrimination in order to recognize and prevent hate in all its forms in the present and future.
+The Maltz Museum is a museum of action, where people of all ages and backgrounds come to learn about history of bias and discrimination in order to recognize and prevent hate in all its forms in the present and future.

 Meet our stop the hate partners

 We are proud to partner with the following Cleveland institutions to present Stop the Hate Online Workshops:

 Stop the Hate is made possible by the generosity of the following sponsors:

 Youth Sing Out & Speak Out Signature Sponsors

 Volunteers play a critical role in the Stop the Hate Contest.
 With thousands of entries and $100,000 in scholarships and prizes to award, we need hundreds of passionate and considerate readers to ensure the best song lyrics and essays are recognized and rewarded.